 - 1/2 ounce John D. Taylor’s Velvet falernum

 Rinse a chilled cocktail coupe with absinthe blanc.

-Add remaining ingredients into a shaker with cracked or cubed ice and shake until well-chilled.
+Add the blended aged rum, black blended overproof rum, grapefruit juice, lime juice, falernum, cinnamon syrup and bitters into a shaker with cracked or cubed ice and shake until well-chilled.

 Double-strain into the prepared glass.

 *Smuggler’s Cove cinnamon syrup: Put 2 cups of water in a saucepan.
 Add 3 halved 6-inch pieces of cinnamon stick to the water, and bring to a boil over high heat.
 Add 4 cups of granulated sugar and stir with a whisk (or an immersion blender) until dissolved, about 1 minute.
 The liquid should become clear such that you can see the bottom of the pot.
 Immediately remove from the heat.
 Cover and let sit at room temperature for 12 hours.
 Strain through cheesecloth into a bowl, and then use a funnel to pour into a lidded bottle or other sealable container.
 The syrup will keep, refrigerated, for several weeks.
 Makes 4 cups (32 ounces).